wyrmworkspublishing/free5e/en-US/Conductors_Companion/04_Running_Game_Sessions/Running_your_Game/Calling_for_Checks.md

 - Let the player’s description of what they do guide which ability and skill proficiency you call for.
 - Set a DC that fits the challenge.
 Simple tasks succeed automatically; rolling won't change that impossible tasks will automatically fail.
 - When failure matters, let it slow their progress, raise the stakes, or take the story somewhere unexpected.
+- Never bury useful or vital information behind an ability check.

 #### Interpreting Critical Results